Getting around New York

 For example, the price from JFK Airport to Manhattan is around 55 usd.

-In New York City, mobile apps like Uber and Lyft are also very popular.
+Uber or Lyft mobile apps are also very popular in New York.
 Especially between the hours of about 7:00 am and 4:00 pm, Uber or Lyft is usually cheaper than regular taxis.
 On the other hand, at peak times of the day, when there is more demand, these services are often more expensive.

 Transportation to New Jersey